LUMIZYME- alglucosidase alfa injection, powder, for solution

 Risk of Acute Cardiorespiratory Failure

-Infantile-onset Pompe disease patients with compromised cardiac or respiratory function may be at risk of serious acute exacerbation of their cardiac or respiratory compromise due to fluid overload and require additional monitoring [see Warnings and Precautions (5.4)].
+Infantile-onset Pompe disease (IOPD) patients with compromised cardiac or respiratory function may be at risk of serious acute exacerbation of their cardiac or respiratory compromise due to fluid overload and require additional monitoring [see Warnings and Precautions (5.4)].

 1 INDICATIONS AND USAGE